 Photo by Beth Beighlie

 Dr. Austin is an award-winning researcher, teacher, and mentor.
 Her primary research is in the behavioral sciences and social epidemiology, addressing social and physical environmental influences on eating disorders risk, strategies for preventing eating disorders, and promotion of healthful eating, physical activity, and development in youth in school and community settings.
 Her research on eating disorders, nutrition, and the environment includes work with the Planet Health, 5-2-1-Go!, and Healthy Choices studies, all middle-school-based interventions to promote healthful nutrition and physical activity; the Growing Up Today Study 1 & 2, U.S. national prospective cohort studies that combined include over 27,000 youth; and the National Eating Disorders Screening Program, a screening initiative conducted in over 100 high schools nationwide to promote early identification and treatment for adolescents with eating disorder symptoms.
 She published two analyses based on data from independent randomized controlled trials demonstrating the protective effect of the Planet Health curriculum (created by Drs.
 Steven Gortmaker, PhD, Karen Peterson, ScD, Jean Wiecha, PhD, and Jill Carter, EdM www.planet-health.org) on the development of disordered weight control behaviors in early adolescent girls.
-Most recently, she conducted a study with U.S. Centers for Disease Control health economist Li Yan Wang, MBA, to estimate the substantial cost savings that could be achieved through Planet Health’s eating disorders protective effect.
-She serves on the editorial board of Eating Disorders: The Journal of Treatment and Prevention, and she is the co-chair of the Scientific Advisory Board of A Chance to Heal, a community-based eating disorders prevention advocacy organization.
-In addition, her research interests include gay, lesbian, bisexual, and transgender adolescent health and reduction of sexual orientation related health disparities.
+She also conducted a study with U.S. Centers for Disease Control and Prevention health economist Li Yan Wang, MBA, to estimate the substantial cost savings that could be achieved through Planet Health’s eating disorders protective effect.
+She serves on the board of directors of the Academy for Eating Disorders and the Eating Disorders Coalition and on the editorial boards of the International Journal of Eating Disorders and Eating Disorders: The Journal of Treatment and Prevention.
+She was the co-chair of the Scientific Advisory Board of A Chance to Heal, a community-based eating disorders prevention advocacy organization.
+In addition, her research interests include gay, lesbian, bisexual, and transgender adolescent health and reduction of sexual orientation and gender identity related health disparities.
 Dr. Austin received her ScD from Harvard School of Public Health.